bigbadwolfy/mongoWebInterface/README.md

 # mongoWebInterface
 To start app you need to start your mongoDB first.
-You should run mongod in terminal, then run file app.js Application, also, may be run in container. use command ./build in root workdir.
+You should run mongod in terminal, then run file app.js make shure you change uri string to "mongodb://localhost:27017/exampleDb"

+Application, also, may be run in container. use command ./build in root workdir.
 This script ask you to add wersion of your container
 It will work correctly if you change your uri link in app.js, mongodb://%your PC IP%:27017/ufr_cardfix